Continuing a long tradition at the White House, President Donald Trump will be hosting a Greek Independence Day Celebration on March 18, 2019.

 Those who framed our Declaration of Independence, and the Constitution whose bicentennial we celebrate this year, drew upon the political and philosophical experience of the ancient Greeks and their followers through the centuries.
 By joining in the independence celebration of the Greek people, we pay special tribute to the democratic values that we in the United States, together with our friends and allies such as Greece, are committed to defend.

-For the last 32 years, Greek Independence Day has became a constant item in the calendar of the White House.
-George H. W. Bush, Bill Clinton, George W. Bush, Barack Obama and Donald Trump have hosted the event.
+For the last 32 years, Greek Independence Day has became a constant item on the White House official calendar.
+George H. W. Bush, Bill Clinton, George W. Bush, Barack Obama and Donald Trump have all hosted the event.

 Watch our interview with Andy Manatos and Mike Manatos: